kimtth/awesome-azure-openai-llm/README.md

   ```

 - lit-gpt: Hackable implementation of state-of-the-art open-source LLMs based on nanoGPT.
 Supports flash attention, 4-bit and 8-bit quantization, LoRA and LLaMA-Adapter fine-tuning, pre-training.
 Apache 2.0-licensed. [git](https://github.com/Lightning-AI/lit-gpt) [Mar 2023]
 - [pix2code](https://github.com/tonybeltramelli/pix2code): Generating Code from a Graphical User Interface Screenshot.
 Trained dataset as a pair of screenshots and simplified intermediate script for HTML, utilizing image embedding for CNN and text embedding for LSTM, encoder and decoder model.
 Early adoption of image-to-code.
 [May 2017] -> [Screenshot to code](https://github.com/emilwallner/Screenshot-to-code): Turning Design Mockups Into Code With Deep Learning [Oct 2017] [ref](https://blog.floydhub.com/turning-design-mockups-into-code-with-deep-learning/)
+- [Build a Large Language Model (From Scratch)](https://github.com/rasbt/LLMs-from-scratch): Implementing a ChatGPT-like LLM from scratch, step by step

 #### Terminology